trinodb/trino/docs/src/main/sphinx/security/built-in-system-access-control.rst

 If you want to limit access on a system level in any other way than the ones listed above, you must implement a custom :doc:`/develop/system-access-control`.

+Access control must be configured on the coordinator.
+However authorization for certain operations, such a triggering :doc:`/admin/graceful-shutdown`, are performed on specific worker nodes.
+In such cases access control must also be configured on all workers.

 Read only system access control
 ===============================